 Mouth ulcers are caused by many disorders.
 These include:

 The goal of treatment is to relieve symptoms.
-The cause, if known, should be treated.

 The outcome varies depending on the cause of the ulcer.
 Many mouth ulcers are harmless and heal without treatment.

 Some types of cancer [link to Squamous cell carcinoma [01-000829] that may first appear as a mouth ulcer that does not heal.
 See:

 A mouth ulcer does not go away after 3 weeks.

 You have mouth ulcers return often, or if new symptoms develop.

 To help prevent mouth ulcers and complications from them:

 Oral ulcer; Stomatitis - ulcerative; Ulcer - mouth